EricZimmerman/Sum/README.md

 ## Repairing the SUM Database

 Until a proper guide can be made with test data, follow the guide for repairing the SRUM database found [here](https://github.com/EricZimmerman/Srum).
 Both the SUM and SRUM databases are ESE so the process will be identical.
+Additionally, a walkthrough on how to repair the SUM database was included in [this](https://svch0st.medium.com/windows-user-access-logs-ual-9580f1100635) blog post.

 # Download Eric Zimmerman's Tools